-Kenny Laguna told us how this song ended up on one very influential station, which gave it the push it needed.
+Kenny Laguna told Songfacts how "Bad Reputation" ended up on one very influential station, which gave it the push it needed.
 "I remember Dan Neer, who was one of the top DJs in New York at WNEW, his girlfriend was helping us out with publicity," he said.
 "She brought him down to see Joan play in Brooklyn and he left after three songs - I thought he hated it.
 The next day WNEW started playing 'Bad Reputation,' which is not the song we wanted them to play, we wanted them to play 'Do You Wanna Touch Me,' but it became their breakout song of the week.
 In those days, the AOR stations were alternative, but real alternative, not like today's alternative which is really a Top 40 format and is all about record company priorities.
 These guys were playing something on an independent label.
 Every time a station didn't want to play 'Touch Me' or burned it out, we would make them play 'Bad Reputation.'
 That was the beginning of the song becoming known.
 Then there were a few bands that covered it, and it just took off."

 .
 The next year, Jett released "I Love Rock And Roll

 ," which was a huge hit, but not the one Jett wanted to be known for the rest of her life - she didn't write that one.

 This became Jett's signature song, and although it's very well known, it was never released as a single.